kunalj101/Data-Science-Hacks/README.md

 [pretty-print](https://docs.python.org/3/library/pprint.html) module provides an easy way to print the data structures in a visually pleasing way!

 - ### [Data Science Hack #33 Date Parser](./Code/Date%20Parser.ipynb)
-This code allows you to convert date of any format into a specified format
+This code allows you to convert date of any format into a specified format.
+Many times, we receive dates of various formats in our data.
+This hack will help you to convert all those formats into a specified format.

 - ### [Data Science Hack #34 Feature Selection using SelectFromModel](./Code/FeatureSelection_SelectFromModel.ipynb)
 One of the ways to perform feature selection is by using feature_importance_ attribute of the base estimators.
 Using SelectFromModel function you can specify the estimator and the threshold for feature_importance_, This hack uses 'mean' as the threshold.
 You can tweak the threshold to get optimum results.
 To learn more visit the [documentation](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.SelectFromModel.html#sklearn.feature_selection.SelectFromModel)